-Fast-track rules do not exclude that EU and national rules governing the supply of disinfectants cease to apply.
-Key rules, aside from those on biocides, which remain applicable include the following rules concerning:

-- misleading and comparative advertising between businesses, - unfair business-to-consumer commercial practices in the internal market.

-This means, for example, that claims may not be made about the efficacy of products which are unsubstantiated.

-Article 95 BPR

-ECHA's clearly stated view is that the Article 95 list of suppliers still applies to products which are fast-tracked.
+States participate and vote.
+7 The extensions are EU level decisions but, in principle, only apply to the national territory of the national competent authority requesting it.
+8 The derogation will expire either at the end of the period of up to 180 days granted in the derogation if no extension is granted, or at the end of the extension period of up to 550 days granted by the Commission.
+MISC WHICH STANDARD RULES STILL APPLY?
+General Fast-track rules do not exclude that EU and national rules governing the supply of disinfectants cease to apply.
+Key rules, aside from those on biocides, which remain applicable include the following rules concerning: misleading and comparative advertising between businesses9, unfair business-to-consumer commercial practices in the internal market.10 This means, for example, that claims may not be made about the efficacy of products which are unsubstantiated.
+Article 95 BPR ECHA's clearly stated view 11 is that the Article 95 list of suppliers still applies to products which are fast-tracked.
 This means that, according to ECHA, a biocidal product still may not be made available unless either the substance supplier or the product supplier is included in the list, i.e. an entity within the same supply chain needs to be on the list (but not all entities in the supply chain).
 Keep in mind that if one operator in your supply chain is not on the Article 95 list and you wish to be included a letter of access to a full dossier or a full hardcopy dossier will need to be submitted to ECHA.
-As soon as an entity within the same supply chain is on the list, other entities do not need to have a letter of access (to the active substance dossier) in order to make the product available.